shamasun/WSL-101/README.md

         ```
         sudo apt-get install -y nvidia-docker2
         ```
+    > A question here is, why install further runtime libraries (notice *libnvidia-container* in the curl commands) when docker itself has a *libcontainer*?
+Docker containers are platform-agnostic, but also hardware-agnostic.
+This presents a problem when using specialized hardware such as NVIDIA GPUs which require kernel modules and user-level libraries to operate.
+As a result, Docker does not natively support NVIDIA GPUs within containers.
+For now, it is useful to think of this step as adding packages, that come as a part of the NVIDIA toolkit, that are wrappers to docker processes to enable the use of GPUs.

 - Open a separate WSL2 window,
     - start the docker service by running
         ```